-In February 2017, Malaysia filed an application for revision of the ICJ’s 2008 judgment.
-Under Article 61 of the Statute of the ICJ, an application for revision of a judgment may be made only when it is based upon the discovery of some fact of such a nature as to be a decisive factor, and which was, when the judgment was given, unknown to the Court and the party claiming revision, provided such ignorance was not due to negligence.
-Such an application must be made within ten years of the date of the judgment, and at latest within six months of the discovery of the new fact.
-Singapore filed its Written Observations (WOs) on the admissibility of Malaysia’s revision application with the ICJ on 24 May 2017.
+On February 2017, Malaysia filed an application for revision of the ICJ’s 2008 Judgment.
+Under Article 61 of the Statute of the ICJ, an application for revision of a Judgment may be made only when it is based upon the discovery of some fact of such a nature as to be a decisive factor, and which was, when the Judgment was given, unknown to the Court and the party claiming revision, provided such ignorance was not due to negligence.
+Such an application must be made within ten years of the date of the Judgment, and at latest within six months of the discovery of the new fact.
+Singapore filed its Written Observations on the admissibility of Malaysia’s revision application with the ICJ on 24 May 2017.
 Malaysia subsequently filed its Additional Written Observations on 11 December 2017, following which Singapore filed its Written Comments on Malaysia's Additional Written Observations on 12 February 2018.

-In June 2017, Malaysia filed an application for interpretation of the ICJ’s 2008 Judgment.
-Pursuant to Article 60 of the Statute of the ICJ, the Court may consider such an application if there is a dispute as to the meaning or scope of judgment, the Court shall construe it upon the request of any party.
-Malaysia’s request for interpretation was additional to, and separate from, its 2 February 2017 application for revision of the ICJ’s Judgment.
-Unlike a revision application which seeks to revise or alter the Judgment based on purported newly-discovered facts, an interpretation application seeks to clarify a judgment.
+On 30 June 2017, Malaysia filed a request for interpretation of the ICJ’s 2008 Judgment.
+Pursuant to Article 60 of the Statute of the ICJ, if there is a dispute as to the meaning or scope of judgment, the Court shall construe it upon the request of any party.
+Malaysia’s request for interpretation was additional to, and separate from, its revision application.
+Unlike a revision application which seeks to revise or alter judgment based on purported newly-discovered facts, an interpretation application seeks to clarify a judgment.
 Singapore filed its Written Observations on Malaysia's request for interpretation of the ICJ's 2008 Judgement with the ICJ on 30 October 2017.
 Malaysia subsequently filed its Written Comments on Singapore's Written Observations on 15 February 2018.
 Thereafter, Singapore filed its Written Response to Malaysia's Written Comments on 23 April 2018.